Josephine Silone Yates

 Yates also made significant contributions to journalism (sometimes under the pseudonym Mrs. R. K. Potter) and the overall social mobility of black women.
-For example, she was a correspondent for the Woman's Era (the first monthly magazine published by black women in the United States).
-She wrote for other newspapers and magazines, as well, including Omaha, Nebraska's Enterprise.
+She was a correspondent for the Woman's Era (the first monthly magazine published by black women in the United States).
+She wrote for other newspapers and magazines as well, including Omaha, Nebraska's Enterprise.

-Yates was a major figure in the African-American women's club movement and was instrumental in establishing women's clubs for African-American women because she helped found and was the first president of the Kansas City Colored Women's League (1893), and was the second president of the National Association of Colored Women (1900–04).
+Yates was a major figure in the African-American women's club movement and was instrumental in establishing women's clubs for African-American women.
+She helped found and was the first president of the Kansas City Colored Women's League (1893), and was the second president of the National Association of Colored Women (1900–04).

 Early life and education

 Josephine Silone's birth is given variously as 1852 and November 15, 1859.
 She was the second daughter of Alexander and Parthenia Reeve Silone in Mattituck, New York.
 During her childhood, Silone and her family lived with her maternal grandfather, Lymas Reeves, who had been freed from slavery in 1813.

-Silone started school at the age of six, and was rapidly advanced by her teachers.
-In fact "at the age of nine, she reportedly studied physiology and physics and possessed advanced mathematical ability.
-At the age of nine, Silone submitted "a story for publication to a New York weekly magazine.
+Silone started school at age six, and was rapidly advanced by her teachers.
+At age nine, she reportedly studied physiology and physics and possessed advanced mathematical ability.
+At age nine, Silone submitted "a story for publication to a New York weekly magazine.
 Though the article was rejected for publication, she received a letter of encouragement, which increased her ambition to succeed."

 Silone's uncle, Reverend John Bunyan Reeve, was the pastor of the Lombard Street Central Church in Philadelphia.
-At the age of 11, she went to live with him so that she could attend the Institute for Colored Youth.
+At age 11, she went to live with him so that she could attend the Institute for Colored Youth.
 There she was mentored by its director, Fanny Jackson Coppin.
-The next year, Rev. Reeve moved to Howard University, and as a result, Josephine went to live in Newport, Rhode Island with her maternal aunt, Francis I. Girard.
+The next year, Rev. Reeve moved to Howard University, and as a result, Silone went to live in Newport, Rhode Island with her maternal aunt, Francis I. Girard.
 There, she attended grammar school and later Rogers High School.
 Yates was the only black student at both, but was well received by her teachers due to her academic prowess.
 Her science teacher considered her his brightest pupil and enabled her to do additional laboratory work in chemistry.
-As the first black student to graduate from Rogers High School, Josephine graduated as valedictorian of the class of 1877 and received a medal for scholarship.
+As the first black student to graduate from Rogers High School, Silone graduated as valedictorian of the class of 1877 and received a medal for scholarship.

 Silone chose to attend the Rhode Island State Normal School in Providence to become a teacher, rather than pursue a university career.
 She graduated with honors in 1879, the only black student in her class.
-She was the first African American certified to teach in the schools of Rhode Island and when she took the teacher's exam, earned the highest score ever given in Providence.
+She was the first African American certified to teach in the schools of Rhode Island.
+When she took the teacher's exam, earned the highest score ever given in Providence.
 She later earned a master's degree from the National University of Illinois.